What is a Media Pitch?

 Don’t be overly formal or too casual – there should be a balance

 The style and tone of a pitch will vary depending on your product and the publications/editors you are pitching to.
 That said, there should always be a balance when it comes to how formal or casual your pitch is.
-If you write an extremely formal pitch, the editor will likely find it uninteresting and if you write an overly casual pitch, the editor probably won’t take you seriously.
+If you write an extremely formal pitch, the editor or journalist will likely find it uninteresting and if you write an overly casual pitch, the editor probably won’t take you seriously.
 In my experience, the best approach is to shoot somewhere in the middle!